sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 ```

 Because we've defined a volume for our `application/` directory, any changes made inside this container actually get made to the files in our cloned directory too.
 Perfect for developing locally!
 The same is true if we make changes locally, they will be reflected in the filesystem of the container.

+One final thing we get when using Docker Compose is a process supervision tool for our containers, by using the `restart` configuration we can specify if `docker-compose` should start a container again if it crashes.

+That wraps up a wizz through the `docker-compose` command line tool, and covers the basics of a `docker-compose.yml` file.
+Time to go away and build those Docker developer environments!